 In March 2010, the NHS Constitution was updated to include a new right for patients to start consultant-led treatment for non-urgent conditions within a maximum of 18 weeks of a GP referral.
 In 2012, it became a statutory requirement that at least 92% of patients should have a referral-to-treatment time of less than 18 weeks.
 In 2013/14, NHS England set an operational standard to ensure that no-one waits more than 52 weeks for treatment.

-A review of NHS access standards is currently being undertaken.
+A review of NHS access standards began in 2019.
 The Interim report proposed an average wait target for people on the waiting list as a potential alternative to the current 18-week threshold target.
-Twelve hospital trusts began testing the use of an average (mean) wait measure in early August.
-The most recent referral-to-treatment data for July 2019 is unaffected by the field testing.
+Twelve hospital trusts began testing the use of an average (mean) wait measure in early August 2019, however due to the coronavirus (Covid-19) outbreak, publication of the review’s recommendations has been delayed.
+Performance of the field test sites continues to be included in the national time series, so the most recent referral-to-treatment data is unaffected by the field testing.

 The 92% target for patients still waiting was breached for the first time in December 2015.
-Since then performance has worsened, and as of July 2019 only 85.8% of patients had been waiting less than 18 weeks to start elective treatment.
+Since then performance has worsened, and as of February 2020 only 83% of patients had been waiting less than 18 weeks to start elective treatment.
+In light of the coronavirus (Covid-19) outbreak, non-urgent elective care has been postponed.
+QualityWatch will continue to monitor performance on treatment waiting times throughout the outbreak, as far as possible.

-Since the proportion of people still waiting for treatment is currently the only measure of treatment waiting time performance, it is important to look at trends in the number of people who are on the waiting list.
+As the proportion of people still waiting for treatment is currently the only measure of treatment waiting time performance, it is important to look at trends in the number of people who are on the waiting list.
 In mid-2007, the treatment waiting list contained 4.2 million people, but this was reduced drastically to 2.3 million by the winter of 2009.
 After this, there have been clear seasonal trends with the list growing over the summer and shrinking in the winter.
 Beyond these seasonal changes, there has been a large increase in the number of people on the waiting list for elective treatment.
-As of July 2019, there were almost 4.4 million people on the reported waiting list, and together with the estimate for missing data the total number of people waiting for treatment exceeded 4.5 million.
-This is the highest ever reported since referral-to-treatment data was first collected.
+As of February 2020, there were over 4.4 million people on the reported waiting list, and together with the estimate for missing data the total number of people waiting for treatment exceeded 4.5 million.

 The number of patients still waiting for elective treatment over 52 weeks after referral fell dramatically with the introduction of the referral-to-treatment targets.
 There was a peak in the summer of 2011 to around 20,000 patients, which corresponds to the relaxation of the central performance management of the targets in June 2010.
 After this, the number of people waiting over 52 weeks for treatment dropped to a low of 214 patients in November 2013.